3859 N. Greenview Ave

 Group health insurance coverage is a policy that is purchased by an employer and is offered to eligible employees of the company (and often to the employees' family members) as a benefit of working for that company.
-A group health insurance plan is a key component of many employee benefits packages that employers provide for employees
+A group health insurance plan is a key component of many employee benefits packages that employers provide for employees.

 Group Disability Insurance

-Becoming disabled, even for a little while, is one of those things that most people don’t think will ever happen to them.
-And disability insurance is one of the things they’re most grateful to have if it does.
+Becoming disabled, even for a little while, is one of those things that most people don’t think will ever happen to them, but disability insurance is one of the things they’re most grateful to have if it does.
 As an employer, you have the unique opportunity to provide a benefit that gives your employees peace of mind that their paycheck is protected when they may need it most.

 Key-Person Life Insurance